rosenbjerg/FFMpegCore/README.md

 );
 ```

-Mute videos:
+### Mute the audio of a video file:
 ```csharp
 FFMpeg.Mute(inputPath, outputPath);
 ```

-Save audio track from video:
+### Extract the audio track from a video file:
 ```csharp
 FFMpeg.ExtractAudio(inputPath, outputPath);
 ```

-Add or replace audio track on video:
+### Add or replace the audio track of a video file:
 ```csharp
 FFMpeg.ReplaceAudio(inputPath, inputAudioPath, outputPath);
 ```

-Add poster image to audio file (good for youtube videos):
+### Combine an image with audio file, for youtube or similar platforms
 ```csharp
 FFMpeg.PosterWithAudio(inputPath, inputAudioPath, outputPath);
 // or